 A detailed description of this service appears in the current SUNY HSU Student Handbook.
 The Student Health Service provides emergency and ambulatory care to all matriculated students.
-Its webpage is http://sls.downstate.edu/student_health/.
-Student Health Services is available on a walk-in basis during the hours posted on the webpage.
-The Student Health phone number is x1995 and in emergencies, students can call x4577.
+Its webpage is http://sls.downstate.edu/student\health/.
+Services are available by appointment or on a walk-in basis Monday to Friday from 8:30am-3:30pm at 440 Lenox Road, Apt 1S.
+The Student Health phone number is 718-270-1995 and in emergencies, students can call 718-270-4577.